tairemad/mini-assignments/README.md

 mini-assignments
 ================

-A bunch of mini assignments using javascript, php, ajax, xml, mysql database
+A bunch of mini assignments using javascript, php, ajax, and mysql database